mbaidjoe/wordpress-theme/readme.md

 # WordPress base theme

 This base theme can be used as a starting point to create your own theme.
-This theme uses a different structure.
-It uses some Symfony components and packages from other vendors.
 Thanks to Composer everything is loaded in the most easy way.
 But it is no ony a theme.
 It also uses Composer to load the WordPress files.
 See below for more detailed information.

 ## Requirements